dgryski/dgoogauth/README.md

 It implements the one-time-password algorithms specified in:

 * RFC 4226 (HOTP: An HMAC-Based One-Time Password Algorithm)
-* RTC 6238 (TOTP: Time-Based One-Time Password Algorithm)
+* RFC 6238 (TOTP: Time-Based One-Time Password Algorithm)

 You can learn more about the Google Authenticator library at its project page: